-ASI probes 'risks' to UNESCO World Heritage Khajuraho temples
+ASI Probes 'Risks' To UNESCO World Heritage Khajuraho Temples

 When contacted, the ASI Jabalpur Circle Head Dr Shivkant Bajpeyi said that the Jain Temples do not come under their jurisdiction and hence they don't interfere in their activities.

-"However, after the concerns raised in certain quarters, we have sought a ‘Status Report', which has been received.
-After studying it we shall examine further measures," Bajpeyi told IANS.
+"However, after the concerns raised in certain quarters, we have sought a 'Status Report', which has been received.
+After studying it we shall examine further measures," Bajpeyi said.

 The temple trustees vehemently denied having effected any repairs-renovation but admitted that the Jain Temples around the Khajuraho complex were given a makeover with a coat of fresh paint.